-While it’s impossible to justify why certain teams have gotten better and apply any measurement as to how it will improve their team’s defense in the following year.
-Sure, they may have drafted a defensive player, but maybe they have him play out of position, maybe he doesn’t quite fit the scheme, or maybe he’s just a bust.
-Because of that, we have to throw the idea that we can adjust teams out the window.
+It’s legitimately impossible to justify why certain teams have gotten better and apply any measurement as to how it will improve their team’s defense in the following year.
+Sure, they may have drafted a defensive player, but maybe they have him play out of position, maybe he doesn’t quite fit the scheme, or maybe he’s just a bust and doesn’t get on the field.
+Because of that, we must throw the idea that we can adjust teams out the window.

 Instead, let’s make the traditional strength of schedule better.
 Remember when Frank Gore finished the 2016 season as the No. 12 running back?
 Does that mean he should’ve been drafted as the 12th running back off the board?
 Absolutely not, anyone who played fantasy football can tell you that.
 That method is exactly what most do for strength of schedule.
 How many total points did a team allow, rank them among others, apply those ranks to next year’s schedule, and voila, traditional strength of schedule.